ESET Mail Security scans all emails, however Dynamic Threat Defense only scans emails received from outside of the organization.

 ESET Mail Security for Exchange postpones delivery of email for a pre-defined time or until the results are received.
 The list of postponed mail is available in the Mail Security for Exchange user interface under Tools → ESET Dynamic Threat Defense.

 It typically takes up to 5 minutes to analyze a sample that has never been analyzed by ESET Dynamic Threat Defense before.
 If a sample has already analyzed, the result will be received in the next product request cycle which can take up to 2 minutes.

-ESET Security Management center refreshes in 1-minute intervals which updates the newly sent sample data and associated results.
+ESET PROTECT refreshes in 1-minute intervals which updates the newly sent sample data and associated results.

-The data arrives in an anonymous format: our systems only have access to the customer ID from their ESET Business Account.
+The data arrives in an anonymous format: our systems only have access to the customer ID from their ESET Business Account, or ESET MSP Administrator.
 However, the customer ID is not associated with the data sent from a particular computer that has sent a sample for analysis.
 By default, the customer ID and the customer name are not available to any employee.

 All samples are sent to ESET HQ, located in Bratislava, Slovakia, Europe.

 Once the analysis is finished, the hash and result are stored in the ESET Cloud which runs on an MS Azure data center hosted in the US and in Europe.
 All computers request the results from MS Azure, not ESET HQ.